TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 2/Joshua 2.19.md

 ---

-And it shall be, that whosoever shall go out of the doors of thy house into the street, his blood shall be upon his head, and we shall be guiltless: and whosoever shall be with thee in the house, his blood shall be on our head, if any hand be upon him.
+It shall be that whoever goes out of the doors of your house into the street, his blood will be on his head, and we will be guiltless.
+Whoever is with you in the house, his blood shall be on our head, if any hand is on him.